ParsonosAI/legal/terms-of-service/+page.md

 - **11.1 Use of Open-Source Software:** The Services incorporate third-party open-source software that is subject to its own license terms.
 A current list of third-party subprocessors and their respective roles is available on our website and updated periodically or upon request.

-- **11.2 License Compliance:** Your use of the Services does not modify or override any rights or obligations provided under the licenses of the respective third-party software.
-By using the Services, you agree to comply with these licensing terms.
-All third-party processors handle data under written agreements providing GDPR- and CCPA-level protection, including Standard Contractual Clauses for transfers outside the EEA or UK.
+- **11.2 Vendor and License Compliance:** Third-party components and service providers are subject to their own licenses and terms.
+We select vendors that follow industry-standard security and privacy practices and bind them by written agreements to process data only for the Service’s purposes.
+Processing locations and provider roles are listed on our current subprocessor page.

 - **11.3 Limits of Liability:** Company does not guarantee the performance, reliability, or compatibility of third-party software.
-To the fullest extent permitted by law, Company disclaims all liability for damages, losses, or disruptions caused by third-party software, including any failure or issue that arises form such usage or integration within the Services.
+To the fullest extent permitted by law, Company disclaims all liability for damages, losses, or disruptions caused by third-party software, including any failure or issue that arises from such usage or integration within the Services.

-- **11.4 Attribution:** Company acknowledges and provides attribution to the authors of the open-source softare packages as required by their licenses.
+- **11.4 Attribution:** Company acknowledges and provides attribution to the authors of the open-source software packages as required by their licenses.

 - **Copyright/Trademark Information.**  Copyright © 2024 Parsonos Corporation.
 All rights reserved.
 All trademarks, logos and service marks (“Marks”) displayed on the Site are our property or the property of other third parties.
 You are not permitted to use these Marks without our prior written consent or the consent of such third party which may own the Marks.